+Psychoanalyst Carl Jung saw the mandala as "a representation of the unconscious self," and believed his paintings of mandalas enabled him to identify emotional disorders and work towards wholeness in personality.
 The mandala as psychological phenomena appear spontaneously in dreams, in certain states of conflict, and in cases of schizophrenia.
 The main goal of this presentation is to give a theoretical explanation and a mathematical model for computer simulation of mandalas, based on the mechanisms of biochemical reactions in a human brain and on discrete chaotic dynamics.

-Application of this theory to the spatiotemporal behavior of complex biochemical reactions has revealed symmetric patterns similar to the mandalas(link to mandals pictures) presented by C.G.Jung in his book "Mandala Symbolism".
+The discrete dynamics of physicochemical reactions is a new theory based on the analogy between the p -Theorem of the theory of dimensionality, the principle of maximum entropy and the stoichiometry of complex chemical reactions.
+Application of this theory to the spatiotemporal behavior of complex biochemical reactions has revealed symmetric patterns similar to the mandalas presented by C.G.Jung in his book "Mandala Symbolism".
 This theory has also been shown to possess the ability to generate complex oscillations, that may be used for mathematical modeling of EEG and ECG and of living systems dynamics in general .
+According to the results obtained, when the human brain is generating mandalas, it can be regarded as a complex biochemical reactor that creates different images reflecting its internal state (or the distribution of chemicals and their biochemical interactions) and all these processes based on the laws of nature.

-When I taught Special Ed students in High School - those with those who were emotionally challenges - I used sand and string with them to create mandalas.
+When I taught Special Ed to High School students, I used sand and string to create mandalas.
 The project was very therapeutic, having a balancing effect on the students.
 Without realizing it, they were able to work with both sides of the brain in a creative positive way.
+The use of right/left brain functioning also is similar to walking a labyrinth.

-The basic design of the mandala is found in most cultures.
+The basic design of the mandala is found in most cultures

 In the West, mandala is also used to refer to the "personal world" in which one lives, the various elements of the mandala being the activities and interests in which one engages, the most important being at the centre of the mandala, and the least important at the periphery.
 Depicting one's personal mandala in pictorial form can give one a good indication of the state of one's spiritual life.